This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 By our standards, we would consider Color Wow to be Cruelty-Free.

-Below is what’s currently stated on Color Wow’s website:
+Below is a screenshot of what’s currently stated on Color Wow’s website about its animal testing policy:

 What About China’s Animal Testing Laws?